profebass99/serverless/Steps/stage-3.md

 Select `Write your workflow in code` which will allow you to use Amazon States Language
 Scroll down
 for `type` select `standard`
-Open [this](https://github.com/profebass99/serverless/blob/main/SEVERLESS_F_END/ASL.json) in a new tab this is the Amazon States Language (ASL) file for the `Reminder` state machine
+Open this [link](https://github.com/profebass99/serverless/blob/main/SEVERLESS_F_END/ASL.json) in a new tab this is the Amazon States Language (ASL) file for the `Reminder` state machine
 Copy the contents into your clipboard
 Move back to the step functions console